Hans Gustav Röhr: Röhr Auto AG

 In October 1930 Röhr Auto AG chose the Paris Motor Show for the launch of their new Röhr 8 10/55.
 The car was a little longer and a little wider than its predecessor.
 There were numerous technical improvements and the engine size had been further increased, now to 2,496 cc.
 In order to avoid having to extend the length of the car excessively, the engine block now used a "narrow V" configuration, with the angles of alternating cylinders differing from one another by just 10°.
 It was a characteristically innovative solution, but it resulted in a much heavier engine block.
 Despite further increase in power to a claimed level of 55 horsepower, the claimed maximum speed remained unchanged at 100 km/h.
 Fuel consumption, which had never been stellar in the Röhr 8, was approximately 8% worse than in the previous models (although the fuel tank was approximately 30% larger).
 However, the car was launched as the backwash from the Wall Street crash surged across Europe.
 The company had lost its largest financial backer in 1929 when Hugo Greffenius had withdrawn his support, and no equivalent funding could be found from other sources.
 The listed retail price for the Röhr 8 10/55 was only slightly higher than that for the earlier model, but sales volumes were nevertheless disappointing, with only around 350 cars produced between 1930 and 1933.
 Through 1930 the earlier Röhr 8 9/50 was still being produced alongside the newer 8 10/55 model: nevertheless, by the end of 1930 bankruptcy could no longer be put off, and early in 1931 production was halted.
 As matters turned out, that did not mark an end to production at the Ober-Ramstadt factory.
 With the agreement of creditors Davos-based "Schweizer Holdinggesellschaft für Automobilwerke" a Swiss acquired the company's assets at the foreclosure sale in June 1931.
 The new holding company had been set up for the purpose by Joos Andreas Heintz, Röhr's Swiss importer.
 Production of the Röhr 8 10/55 resumed.
 Between 1931 and 1935 the new company, Neue Röhr-Werke AG produced approximately another 2,000 more cars.
 However, they did so without Hans Gustav Röhr and Joseph Dauben.

 Adlerwerke AG

 In or shortly before May 1931 Hans Gustav Röhr joined Adlerwerke AG in Frankfurt as Head of Product Development ("Chefkonstrukteur"), Technical Director and a deputy member of the board.
-Adler was a financially challenged but still significant - and, after Röhr joined the company, innovative - motor manufacturer which in terms of unit sales ranked fourth (behind Opel, DKW and Mercedes-Benz) in the German auto-market through the most of the 1930s.
+Adler was a financially challenged but still significant – and, after Röhr joined the company, innovative – motor manufacturer which in terms of unit sales ranked fourth (behind Opel, DKW and Mercedes-Benz) in the German auto-market through most of the 1930s.
 With him came Dauben and the "hard-core" of their technical team, notably Otto Winkelmann, Walter Kurtze und Laurenz Niessen.